-The NOAA Programs performing climate research maintain a balanced portfolio of peer-reviewed extramural/intramural and non-peer-reviewed extramural/intramural.
+The NOAA Programs performing climate research maintain a balanced portfolio of peerreviewed extramural/intramural and non-peer-reviewed extramural/intramural.
 Maintaining budget flexibility to adjust the budget for each type of research is critical for NOAA to meet its strategic goals and objectives.
 A fixed fraction may not be the best approach to managing the climate research because it limits management flexibility.
 However, NOAA does have a goal of maintaining a robust peer-reviewed extramural grant program and awards over \$100.0 million in competitive research.

-COA-2007-16: Include a visitor and postdoc program so that connections to internal personnel are fostered.
+COA-2007-16: Include a visitor and postdoctoral program so that connections to internal personnel are fostered.

-The NOAA Climate and Global Change Postdoctoral Fellowship Program was founded in 1990 and is funded by the NOAA Climate Programs Office.
-The 2011 recruitment for the NOAA Climate and Global Change Postdoctoral Fellowship Program.
+The NOAA Climate and Global Change Postdoctoral Fellowship Program was founded in 1990 and is funded by the NOAA Climate Program Office.
 The program pairs recently graduated PhDs with host scientists at U.S. institutions to work in an area of mutual interest.
 The program aims to create the next generation of climate researchers.
 It endeavors to attract recent PhDs with research interests in areas relevant to the NOAA climate science and services program.
 The purpose of the program is to help create and train the next generation of researchers needed for climate studies.
 There have been 166 appointments made to the program to date.